joyceghosn/Emotion-Classification-Using-Machine-Learning-and-Deep-Learning/README.md

 * Limitations and Future Work

-*Conclusion
+* Conclusion

 **Project Overview**
 This project investigates the automatic detection of emotions in short text messages.
 Short-form user text often carries cues such as sentiment, intensity, and linguistic markers that require models to capture subtle local patterns.
 The project evaluates a broad spectrum of modeling strategies—traditional ML, feedforward neural networks, convolutional architectures, recurrent networks, and clustering—to understand how model structure and data properties interact.
 Through a unified pipeline, the project benchmarks each approach and analyzes their strengths, weaknesses, and suitability for short emotional text classification.

-Dataset Description
+**Dataset Description:**
 The dataset contains short text snippets labeled with emotion categories (e.g., love, fun, worry, boredom, hate, happiness, relief, neutral).
 Each row contains:

-text — raw input message
+* text — raw input message

-Emotion — corresponding label
+* Emotion — corresponding label

-clean_text — lowercased, punctuation-free, stopword-filtered version
+* clean_text — lowercased, punctuation-free, stopword-filtered version

-text_length — token count
+* text_length — token count

-Key characteristics:
+**Key characteristics:**

-Strong class imbalance with neutral dominating
+* Strong class imbalance with neutral dominating

-Balanced via controlled downsampling
+* Balanced via controlled downsampling

-Typical text length < 20 words
+* Typical text length < 20 words

-Final cleaned dataset stored locally and in Drive
+* Final cleaned dataset stored locally and in Drive

-Used for both TF-IDF and tokenized sequence pipelines
+* Used for both TF-IDF and tokenized sequence pipelines

-Methodology
-Preprocessing
+**Methodology:**
+**Preprocessing**

-Lowercasing
+* Lowercasing

-Removal of non-alphabetic characters
+* Removal of non-alphabetic characters

-Stopword filtering
+* Stopword filtering

-Duplicate removal
+* Duplicate removal

-Computation of text lengths for padding decisions
+* Computation of text lengths for padding decisions

-Class downsampling to mitigate imbalance
+* Class downsampling to mitigate imbalance

-Feature Engineering
+**Feature Engineering:**
 Two parallel representations were used:

-TF-IDF (5,000 max features)
+**TF-IDF (5,000 max features)**
 For linear models, probabilistic models, and tree-based classifiers.

-Tokenized & Padded Sequences
+**Tokenized & Padded Sequences**
 Using Keras Tokenizer with:

-num_words=10000
+* num_words=10000

-OOV token
+* OOV token

-maxlen=100 padding
+* maxlen=100 padding
 These representations support deep learning architectures.

-Machine Learning Models
+**Machine Learning Models:**

 Traditional ML models were trained on TF-IDF features:

-Logistic Regression
+**Logistic Regression:**
 Robust, stable, strong F1 performance
 Improved via C-parameter tuning (GridSearchCV)

-Multinomial Naive Bayes
+**Multinomial Naive Bayes**

-Lightweight, but underperforms on nuanced emotional text

-Suffers from independence assumptions
+Lightweight, but underperforms on nuanced emotional text Suffers from independence assumptions

-Linear SVM
+**Linear SVM**
 Best-performing traditional classifier
 Strong generalization, consistent across all emotional categories

-Decision Tree
+**Decision Tree**
 High accuracy but extensive overfitting
 GridSearch confirms tendency to fully memorize structure

-Deep Learning Models
+**Deep Learning Models**
 Deep learning models were trained on tokenized sequences:

-Feedforward Neural Network (FFNN)
+**Feedforward Neural Network (FFNN)**
 Architecture:
 Embedding → GlobalAveragePooling → Dense → Softmax

-Updated interpretation:

 Trains steadily with no signs of overfitting
 However: limited structural capacity

-Does not model n-grams, local patterns, or sequential context

-Underperforms CNN and traditional ML models despite high accuracy
+Does not model n-grams, local patterns, or sequential context Underperforms CNN and traditional ML models despite high accuracy

-Highlights the importance of architectural alignment with data structure

-Convolutional Neural Network (CNN)
+**Convolutional Neural Network (CNN)**
 Architecture:
 Embedding → Conv1D → MaxPooling → Flatten → Dense → Softmax

-Performance:
+**Performance:**

-Best overall model (~99% accuracy)
+* Best overall model (~99% accuracy)

-Captures local emotional patterns effectively
+* Captures local emotional patterns effectively

-Handles both frequent and minority classes
+* Handles both frequent and minority classes

-Fastest convergence and most stable validation performance
+* Fastest convergence and most stable validation performance

-LSTM
+**LSTM:**
 Architecture:
 Embedding → LSTM → Dense

-Performance:

-Fails to learn (accuracy ~22%)

-Short text sequences lack long dependency structures

-Shows why recurrent models are unnecessary here

-Unsupervised Learning
-KMeans (TF-IDF)

-Adjusted Rand Index: 0.0878

-Near-random clustering

-Confirms unsupervised methods are unsuitable for emotion inference

-Results
-Traditional ML Summary
-Model	Observations
-Logistic Regression	Strong baseline; balanced F1 across classes SVM	Best traditional model; robust generalization Naive Bayes	Underperformed significantly
-Decision Tree	Severe overfitting; unrealistic per-class scores Deep Learning Summary
-Model	Accuracy	Observations
-FFNN	~97%	Trained steadily but structurally limited; cannot capture n-grams or sequential cues; significantly weaker than CNN and SVM
-CNN	~99%	Best-performing model; excellent on all classes, including rare emotions; captures local emotional patterns LSTM	~22%	Failed to learn; dataset too short for recurrent modeling Unsupervised
-Model	Metric	Score
-KMeans	ARI	0.0878
-Key Findings

-CNN is the optimal architecture for short emotional text because emotions are often encoded in local phrase patterns (e.g., “feel empty”, “not happy”).

-FFNNs, despite high accuracy, are fundamentally limited—they cannot model word order, n-grams, or contextual structure.

-SVM is the strongest traditional model, offering competitive performance close to FFNN but below CNN.

-LSTMs underperform on short text, demonstrating a mismatch between architecture and data properties.

-Decision Trees overfit aggressively, making raw accuracy misleading.

-TF-IDF remains a strong classical baseline, but lacks semantic depth compared to embeddings.

-Unsupervised clustering is ineffective for multi-class emotional interpretation.

-What I Learned

-How to design and implement a full NLP pipeline from raw text to evaluation

-Techniques for cleaning and balancing large text datasets

-Differences between sparse (TF-IDF) and embedded sequence representations

-When classical models (SVM, LR) outperform neural networks

-Why architectural alignment matters: CNN excels, FFNN is limited, LSTM fails

-How to diagnose model behavior through classification reports and curves

-How to interpret overfitting vs generalization

-The limitations of unsupervised learning in complex classification tasks

-Best practices for saving models, generating predictions, and organizing results

-Limitations and Future Work
-Limitations

-Random-initialized embeddings limit semantic richness

-LSTM architecture not optimized for short sequences

-TF-IDF cannot encode semantic or positional information

-Dataset labeling may contain noise typical of social text

-Future Work

-Integrate pretrained embeddings (GloVe, FastText) or transformer models (BERT, DistilBERT)

-Investigate class-weighted training for minority emotions

-Add attention layers or hybrid CNN-LSTM architectures

-Explore explainability tools such as SHAP or Grad-CAM for CNN

-Extend to production deployment or real-time emotion monitoring

-**Conclusion:**

-This project provides a rigorous comparative study of machine learning and deep learning methods for emotion classification in short text.
-The results demonstrate that convolutional neural networks outperform all other models due to their ability to capture local linguistic patterns strongly tied to emotional expression.
-FFNNs, although achieving high accuracy, fail to model contextual or sequential information, and LSTMs underperform due to the brevity of the text.
-Traditional ML models, particularly SVM, remain competitive baselines.
-Overall, the project highlights how architectural suitability, feature representation, and text length fundamentally shape model performance in emotion detection tasks.
+**Performance:**

+* Fails to learn (accuracy ~22%)

+* Short text sequences lack long dependency structures

+* Shows why recurrent models are unnecessary here

+**Unsupervised Learning:**
+**KMeans (TF-IDF)**
+*Adjusted Rand Index: 0.0878
+*Near-random clustering
+*Confirms unsupervised methods are unsuitable for emotion inference

+**Results:**
+**Traditional Machine Learning Models**
+Logistic Regression performed as a strong and stable baseline, showing balanced F1-scores across all classes.
+The Support Vector Machine (SVM) was the best-performing traditional model, demonstrating robust generalization and consistently strong results across emotion categories.
+Naive Bayes showed significantly weaker performance, struggling with the nuances of emotional language.
+The Decision Tree classifier achieved very high accuracy but suffered from severe overfitting, producing unrealistic class-level scores due to memorizing patterns rather than generalizing from them.

+**Deep Learning Models**
+The Feedforward Neural Network (FFNN) reached an accuracy of about 97%.
+Although it trained steadily with no overfitting, its simple architecture proved structurally limited.
+It failed to capture important n-gram relationships or sequential cues in text, causing it to perform noticeably worse than both CNN and SVM despite its high accuracy.

+The Convolutional Neural Network (CNN) was the best-performing model overall, achieving close to 99% accuracy.
+It handled both frequent and rare emotion classes very well and excelled at capturing short-range emotional patterns that appear in local phrases.

+In contrast, the LSTM model performed poorly, with accuracy around 22%.
+Because the dataset contains very short texts, the LSTM was unable to leverage long-range dependencies and therefore failed to learn meaningful patterns, showing a clear mismatch between the model architecture and the properties of the data.

+**Unsupervised Learning**
+KMeans clustering performed poorly, with an Adjusted Rand Index of just 0.0878.
+This score is close to random, indicating that unsupervised clustering is not suitable for multi-class emotion inference in sparse or short text data.

+**Key Findings**

+* CNN is the dominant model, outperforming all others due to its ability to capture local phrase-level emotional patterns.

+* FFNN achieves high accuracy but is fundamentally limited; absence of sequence modeling leads to significantly weaker true performance.

+* SVM remains a strong baseline, rivaling deep models except CNN.

+* LSTM is ineffective due to short input sequences that don’t require long-term dependencies.

+* Decision Trees overfit heavily, giving misleading accuracy.

+* Clustering is not viable for emotion classification in sparse text.

+* TF–IDF is surprisingly competitive, but lacks semantic depth compared to learned embeddings.

+**What I Learned:**

+* How to build a complete NLP classification pipeline

+* Differences between TF–IDF and embedded representations

+* Why model choice must align with data characteristics

+* How to analyze training curves, confusion patterns, and overfitting

+* Practical experience with Logistic Regression, SVM, Naive Bayes, Decision Trees, FFNN, CNN, LSTM, and KMeans

+* How short text length affects sequence-based networks

+* How to evaluate models beyond accuracy using F1-scores and qualitative insights

+**Limitations and Future Work**
+**Limitations**
+* Random embeddings limit semantic richness

+* Minority classes remain challenging

+* TF–IDF discards positional and semantic information

+* Dataset contains natural noise inherent to emotional text

+**Future Work**

+* Use pretrained embeddings (GloVe, FastText)

+* Test BERT, DistilBERT, or transformer-based models

+* Explore class-weighting and data augmentation

+* Investigate CNN + Attention hybrids

+* Add explainability methods (SHAP, Grad-CAM)

+**Conclusion**
+This project delivers a rigorous, multi-model comparison for short-text emotion classification.
+The results show that CNNs provide the most accurate and reliable performance, outperforming both traditional ML models and other deep learning architectures.
+FFNNs, while stable, lack structural capacity, and LSTMs fail to learn due to the nature of the dataset.
+The work highlights how emotional text requires models capable of capturing local phrase-level patterns, and provides a strong foundation for future experimentation with pretrained and transformer-based architectures.